Ebonny writes to share her thoughts, observations and opinions in the hope they may be of interest, or give pause for thought, to others.

-Examples of Negative Ways of Receiving Compliments and Words of Affirmation
+Negative Ways of Receiving Compliments (With Examples)

 If a person responds to their partner’s expressed compliments by telling them that they are “just saying it” because they feel obliged to and/or that they don’t really mean it anyway, then they may well be inadvertently dooming all efforts to failure.